natenka/pyneng-book-en/docs/source/book/03_start/ipython.rst

 In previous section, a standard interpreter was called to verify Python installation.
 There is also an improved interpreter `IPython <http://ipython.readthedocs.io/en/stable/index.html>`__.
 Ipython allows much more than standard interpreter called by "python" command.
 Some examples (Ipython features are much broader):

--  Autocomplete Tab commands or hints if there are more than one command variant;
+-  Autocomplete Tab commands or hints if there are more than one command variant
--  More structured and understandable output of commands;
+-  More structured and understandable output of commands
--  Automatic indentation in loops and other objects;
+-  Automatic indentation in loops and other objects
--  You can either walk through the command execution history or watch it with %history 'magic' command.
+-  You can either walk through the command execution history or watch it with %history 'magic' command

 You can install Ipython using pip (installation will be done in a virtual environment if configured):